 Miss Hickory is a children’s book that dates back to 1948.
 It is about a tiny doll made of apple twigs with a hickory nut head, so is a little similar to our hollyhock dolls, only longer lasting.
 The story follows her adventures through the four seasons.
 And eventually, the story ends with the little doll asleep on a branch of an apple tree and in the spring the apple tree blossoms all around her.
 Below are a couple of illustrations from the book and a link to a tutorial on how to make a Miss Hickory doll.

 The Helena Farmers Market is a hoppin’ place in August when the harvest is rich and our days are warm.
 People bring their shopping bags and market baskets, their strollers and dogs, and their dollar bills to give to our entertaining street musicians.
-Today we also celebrate the Lake Helena Watershed Festival at Women’s Park adjacent to the market, lending an extra excitement.
+Today was a special market day because the Lake Helena Watershed Festival was also going on at Women’s Park adjacent to the market, lending an extra excitement.
 (There was a bounce house, live music, face painting, science learning activities for all ages, wetlands & xeriscape booths, and an ice cream aquifer)